Want to see pandas in China? What about the chance to volunteer with pandas? Here's what you should know.

 Watch movies about the giant pandas and learn things like why they are known as a living fossil and how humans/pandas live harmoniously (this will take about an hour).

 After you complete all the activities, you will be rewarded with a panda certificate and badge to complete your experience (who doesn't love awards??).

 If you decide that you don't have a full day or the budget to put towards interacting with pandas, we recommend going to this location instead (it's still in Chengdu).
 It's much easier to get to and bigger.
 This is where most go to see pandas.

-Prepare yourself to be living in China for a semester by looking over the guide, then click that button to get a little more information!
 ILP sends college-aged volunteers to China (and a few other countries) to teach English and spend time living abroad.
-You'll have free time, weekends off and vacation days to head out and volunteer with Pandas if you'd like!
+You'll have free time, weekends off and vacation days to head out and volunteer with pandas if you'd like.